weygoldt/chirpdetector/README.md

 This project is still work in progress and will approximately be released in spring of 2024.

+## Development

+I try my best to adhere to good coding practices and catch up on writing tests for this package.
+As I am currently the only one working on it, here is some documentation of the development packages I use:

+- `pre-commit` for pre-commit hooks
+- `pytest` and `pytest-coverage` for unit tests
+- `ruff` for linting and formatting
+- `black` for linting and formatting
+- `isort` to sort imports
+- `pyright` for static type checking

+Before every commit, a pre-commit hook runs all these packages on the code base and refuses a push if errors are raised.
+If you want to contribute, please make sure that your code is proberly formatted and run the tests before issuing a pull request.

 ## TODO

 ### Urgent!!!